 A third offense within ten years is a third-degree felony offense, meaning the maximum penalty is up to five (5) years in prison and up to a $5000.00 fine.
 A third offense within ten years also carries with it a 10-year driver’s license revocation.

 Another difference is that a third offense inside of ten years also requires a minimum mandatory jail sentence of thirty (30) days.
 Also, though the charge reads as third offense inside of ten years, it does not require that both prior convictions occurred during a ten-year period.
 Only one prior conviction needs to be within the ten year from the pending DUI charge—the other conviction can be from eleven (11) years or twenty (20) years ago.
 This means that if a person had a prior conviction in 1999 and 2010, then is arrested and charged with DUI in 2019, that person could be charged with a felony DUI offense.

 A fourth offense or subsequent DUI offense is automatically a third-degree felony, which again is punishable by up to five years in prison or up to five years of probation and up to a $5,000.00 fine.
 Another penalty that a judge must impose on a fourth or subsequent DUI is a permanent driver’s license revocation.

 There are potential defenses to a felony-level DUI, just like there are defenses to a misdemeanor level DUI.
 Was there an illegal traffic stop, are there errors in with the breath test, can the State actually prove that the individual does have the prior convictions necessary for a felony-level DUI offense?
-No matter what the level of DIU charges an experienced DUI lawyer can help find and discuss your options.
+No matter what the level of DIU charges an experienced DUI attorney can help find and discuss your options.

 If you are charged with a driving offense, contact Meldon Law at 352-373-8000 to set up a free consultation.
 We have the knowledge and experience to help defend you and protect your rights.